 - Prune summer-flowering shrubs hard at end of winter or very early spring BEFORE any new growth starts!
 They form their flower buds on “new” wood (i.e., wood that will grow this spring).
 Examples include butterfly bush, smooth hydrangeas, panicle hydrangeas, and roses.

 - Prune spring-flowering shrubs after spring flowers fade.
-They which bloom on the growth of previous season (“old” wood).
+Since they bloom on the growth of previous season (“old” wood), you will be cutting off their buds and flowers if you prune too early.
 Examples are: azalea, forsythia, mophead hydrangeas, lilacs, and wisteria.

 2. Clean Up Leaves—Go Easy